 My favorite Greek condiment is tzatziki, a cooling sauce that's served with grilled meat, souvlaki, and gyros.
 It's made with Greek yogurt that's been strained, so it has a super thick texture, and cucumbers.
 This recipe calls for dill, but you can add whatever herbs you have on hand.
 Parsley works well as do mint and basil.
-Check out the method after the break.

 - 1 pint plain whole Greek yogurt